Lecturer: Chris Fermüller.

 Basic knowledge about classical propositional and first-order logic as covered, e.g., in "Theoretische Informatik und Logik".

 TEST YOURSELF whether you are fit for this course:

 You should be able to prove without handwaving (and preferably without consulting any book or notes) that (forall x) (exists y) P(x,y) is a logical consequence of (exists x) (forall y) P(y,x), and to (rigorously) show that the converse does not hold.
 In particular you should be able to present a formal definition of the (logical) consequence relation and of a (formal) model/interpretation of a classical first-order formula.

 The course will take place in slightly blocked form on 8 or 9 Fridays in October, November, December, and January.

-Various course material - in particular copies of the lecture slides - will be made available here (and/or in the lecture) to all participants.
+Various course material - in particular copies of the lecture slides, including the homework problems ('exercises') - will be made available here (and/or in the lecture) to all participants.